What is ‘Golfer’s Elbow’ ( Medial Epicondylitis) ?

 It is often referred to as a ‘Golfer’s Elbow’ due to the fact that this tendon bears high load when playing golf.
 Excessive right wrist flexion (bending the wrist in the direction of the palm) in a right handed golfer may be responsible.

 Although golf players can develop a ‘golfers elbow’ the vast majority of individuals who develop symptoms do so as a result of repetitive flexion at the wrist while performing lifting and carrying tasks.
-Hence the term medial epicondylitis is frequently used.

 Symptoms are aggravated by any activity which requires forceful flexion of the forearm muscles such as gripping, lifting and carrying tasks.